 - Magnesium.
 A diet low in magnesium may make your blood pressure rise.
 But doctors don't recommend taking extra magnesium to help prevent high blood pressure -- the amount you get in a healthy diet is enough.
 Magnesium is found in whole grains, green leafy vegetables, nuts, seeds, and dry peas and beans.

 - Fish oils.
 A type of fat called "omega-3 fatty acids" is found in fatty fish like mackerel and salmon.
 Large amounts of fish oils may help reduce high blood pressure, but their role in prevention is unclear.
-Taking fish oil pills is not recommended, because high doses can cause unpleasant side effects.
+Taking fish oil pills is not routinely recommended, primarily because it is unclear whether supplements can make a difference; getting omega 3’s as part of a heart healthy diet is best.
 Most fish, if not fried or made with added fat, is low in saturated fat and calories and can be eaten often.